Learning how to dry sage will ensure you will have dried sage for use in your favorite recipes without going to the store when you need it most.

 - Collect the sage leaves.
 Wash and dry the leaves before proceeding to drying them.

-⏲️ Oven Instructions To Dry Sage
+⏲️ How To Dry Sage In The Oven

 - Turn the oven to the lowest temperature. (mine was 170).